 It is true – quality stethoscopes are expensive so you should consider your budget first.
 It will be great to opt for the expensive one if its quality meets your expectations.
-Most nurses use one stethoscope for their entire nursing career because of its durability so you should be wise in choosing one.
+Many nurses invest on really high-quality stethoscopes and end up using them for years.

 Rule # 2: Consider Your Area or Department.

 Considering the area or department where you are working is also important when choosing the best stethoscope for your needs.

 If you are working in the Cardiology Department, then the cardiology stethoscope will be great for you.
 If you are in a pediatric ward, getting a pediatric stethoscope would be best.
 Specialized stethoscopes offer unique functions that are specifically useful for the designated area it was made for.